-The best NAS drives you can buy today
+The best NAS drives you can buy today in 2022

 There's a whole lot to like about the TS-231P3 from QNAP, which makes some of the best NAS drives in the business: if you're wanting to get started with a NAS drive without spending too much money, then this is definitely up there among the top picks.
 You get plenty of features and versatility, and it looks pretty stylish too.